tkardi/writeup/content/post/2018/05/21/calculating-a-polygon-mesh.md

-to sow these linestrings together, seeding it with a multilinestring of all lines created with [st_collect](https://postgis.net/docs/ST_Collect.html), and again [st_dump](https://postgis.net/docs/ST_Dump.html) them to singlepart linestrings that are now properly noded
+to sow these linestrings together, seeding it with a multilinestring of all lines created with [st_collect](https://postgis.net/docs/ST_Collect.html), and again [st_dump](https://postgis.net/docs/ST_Dump.html) them to singlepart linestrings that are now properly noded - you can think of this as a road network with all the roads split at intersections.

 {{< highlight sql >}}
 drop table if exists ay_lines_merged_full;